mccleanlab/Optoplate-96/ReadMe.txt

 Use:

  Datastructure of experiment:
-	Create a .mat file call phaseData.mat with the following structure: led.intensity = 0;
+	Create a phaseData.mat file in the folder named Matlab, with the following structure: led.intensity = 0;
 		led.duration = 0;
 		phaseData = repmat(led,1,96);